 - A smoothie made with coconut milk, fruit, leafy greens, and collagen peptides (protein, carbs, and fat)

 - Olives and deli meat (heated until steaming*) (fat and protein)

 - Trail mix made with nuts, blueberries, and coconut flakes (carbohydrates and fat)

 - Mashed sweet potato or applesauce mixed with coconut milk and/or collagen peptides (carbohydrates and fat/protein)

 *Check with your provider before consuming these foods, which may not be appropriate for some pregnant women.

-We designed the HMHB kit with Barefoot Provisions to provide some direct guidance to pregnant mamas.
-It is a way for us to see you through some of the challenges of eating nutrient-dense food during your pregnancy.
-It includes a wide variety of portable protein, vegetables and fruit, and healthy fats to see you through long days at work, travel delays, or any time you find yourself in need of a between-meal snack.
+We designed the Whole Mamas kit with Barefoot Provisions to provide some direct guidance to pregnant mamas.
+We hope it helps you through some of the challenges of eating nutrient-dense food during your pregnancy.
+It includes a wide variety of portable protein, vegetables and fruit, and healthy fats.
+Use it as emergency food during long days at work, travel delays, or any time you find yourself in need of a between-meal snack.

 We’ve also included a few products specifically geared towards providing you and your baby with a wide range of micronutrients, and some offerings to help you deal with morning sickness or food aversions.
 And bonus — while we don’t expect you to Whole30 through your entire pregnancy, if you choose to take on the program, all of these products are 100% Whole30-compliant.

 Stephanie Greunke is a registered dietitian with a master’s degree in nutrition who specializes in women’s health.
 She is a certified personal trainer and prenatal and postnatal corrective exercise specialist.
 Stephanie guides and supports women locally and globally through her web-based private practice, RockYourHormones.com.